OFICIAL

 FUERZA AÉREA URUGUAYA (FAU) – ESCUADRÓN AÉREO N0.
 1 (ATAQUE)

-Uruguay introduced the FMA IA-58A Pucara in June 1981.
+Uruguay introduced the FMA IA-58A Pucará in June 1981.
 FMA stands for Fabrica Militar de Aviones (Military Airplane Factory) created in 1927 and then from 1995 until 2009 under US control as LMAASA – Lockheed Martin Aircraft Argentina SA and presently, as the state owned Fábrica Argentina de Aviones “Brigadier San Martín” S.A.
-The Fuerza Aérea Uruguaya – FAU (Uruguayan Air Force) elected the large argentine built, twin turboprop attack aircraft to join their armed North American T-6 Texan, that alongside a fleet of Beechcraft T-34A/B Mentor, equipped a ground attack and advanced training unit, the Grupo de Aviación No.1 – Instrucción y Entrenamiento (Aviation Group no.1 – Instruction & Training) based at the Brigada Aérea No. 2 (Air Brigade No. 2) Tte.
+The Fuerza Aérea Uruguaya – FAU (Uruguayan Air Force) elected the large argentine built, twin turboprop attack aircraft to join their armed North American T-6 Texan, that alongside a fleet of Beechcraft T-34A/B Mentor, equipped a ground attack and advanced training unit called Grupo de Aviación No.1 – Instrucción y Entrenamiento (Aviation Group no.1 – Instruction & Training) based at the Brigada Aérea No. 2 (Air Brigade No. 2) Tte.
 2do.
-Mario Walter Parallada Air Base near Durazno, 91 miles (188 km) north of the capital Montevideo in the centre of the nation.
+Mario Walter Parallada Air Base near the city of Durazno in the centre of the nation, 91 miles (188 km) north of the capital Montevideo.

 Factory new!
 The arrivals of the Pucará in Durazno (2 June, 1981).
 Image Escuadrón 1